Dimensions and metrics

 All Analytics reports are based on combinations of dimensions and metrics.
 Some dimensions and metrics appear by default when you open a report.
 To customize your reports and deepen your analyses, add different dimensions and metrics to data tables and visualizations.

-For example, the All Traffic report under Sources in the Traffic Sources reporting category, Source / Medium is the default dimension, and Visits, Avg.
-Visit Duration, etc. are the metrics in the data table.
+For example, the All Traffic report under Sources in the Traffic Sources reporting category, Source / Medium is the default dimension, and Session, Avg.
+Session Duration, etc. are the metrics in the data table.
 Above the column titles in the table, select Secondary dimension to change the dimension.
 To add a metric to the line graph, click Select a metric to add metrics.

 Refer to the Dimensions and Metrics Reference tool on our Developer Site to see a comprehensive list of dimensions and metrics in Google Analytics.
 Note that not all dimensions and metrics appear in all reports, and that some dimensions and metrics are only available via the Reporting API.